 Participating in a Design Contest helped me Build my Portfolio

-However, one day as I was surfing the internet looking for a jobs, I can across a listing which was calling for a contest of designers.
+However, one day as I was surfing the internet looking for jobs, I came across a listing which was calling for a contest of designers.
 Those who wanted to participate were supposed to register and then create a unique design for a new product which had resulted from a merger of three companies in the food industry.

 It took me about a month of several trials to come up with a design.
 Yet still, I felt that it wasn’t that best and it didn’t represent the best interests of the merging companies.
 I had tried several designs, but I always felt that they weren’t worthy.
+But the up-side is that my friend told me about a thing called Gastric Bypass procedure to help those wanting to be slimmer..
+I couldn’t help myself, I had to look into it.

 It took about three weeks before the contest results were released, and I was surprised when I received a call indicating that I had won the contest.
 I was rewarded with a handsome amount of cash and on top of that I was offered a job by the new company.
 The design also featured in various magazines and that helped my marketing myself, and within no time, I design gig started flowing.